 The Court considers that the content of freedom of association implies the power to choose how to exercise it.
 In this regard, an individual does not enjoy the full exercise of the freedom of association, if, in reality, this power is inexistent or is limited so that it cannot be implemented.
 The State must ensure that people can freely exercise their freedom of association without fear of being subjected to some kind of violence; otherwise, the ability of groups to organize themselves to protect their interests could be limited.
+330

 The Court found that, in this case, the right to freedom of association became illusory because Huilca Tecse was not capable of exercising his right to freely associate without being subjected to fatal repercussions by State authorities.
 The Court also considered that Huilca Tecse's murder, and the failure to investigate or hold anyone accountable for the murder, would intimidate other workers in the trade union movement to self-impose a limitation on associating with a group for fear of similar reprisals.
+The Court also considered that Huilca Tecse's murder, and the

 Similarly, where State authorities have misused legal or regulatory powers with the intent to harass associations or their members, the State must investigate and hold accountable those who misused the authority of the State.
 Abuses may include frivolous criminal charges, arbitrary audits, warrantless searches, and other forms of intimidation where pursued with the intent of harassing particular associations.
-The AComHPR Draft Guidelines note that:
+The ACOMHPR Guidelines note that:

-Where the authorities pursue warrantless sanctions, or have pursued sanctions with the aim of harassing particular associations, those responsible for prosecuting the cases in question shall be held liable for violating the right to freedom of association.
+Where the authorities pursue warrantless sanctions, or have pursued sanctions with the aim of harassing particular associations, those responsible for prosecuting

-&lt;sup>327 Huilca Tecse v.
+Huilca Tecse v.
 Peru, (Merits, Reparations and Costs), IACtHR, Judgment of 3 March 2005, para.
 69.

-&lt;sup>328 Huilca Tecse v.
+Huilca Tecse v.
 Peru, (Merits, Reparations and Costs), IACtHR, Judgment of 3 March 2005, para.
 77.

-&lt;sup>329 Huilca Tecse v.
+Huilca Tecse v.
 Peru, (Merits, Reparations and Costs), IACtHR, Judgment of 3 March 2005, para.
-78.

-&lt;sup>330 Huilca Tecse v.
+78. Huilca Tecse v.
 Peru, (Merits, Reparations and Costs), IACtHR, Judgment of 3 March 2005, para.
 78.